Tibetan Buddhism

 The spread of Tibetan Buddhism in Tibet can be divided into the pre-promotion period and the post-promotion period.
 The dividing line between the two periods is the extermination of Buddhism by Langdarma, the last king of Tubo.

 Srongtsen Gampo was the first king in Tibet to enforce people to believe in Buddhism by law.
-After him, there were another two kings who also made great efforts to protect Buddhism and encourage its development.
+After him, there were two other kings who also made great efforts to protect Buddhism and encourage its development.

 One is Trisong Detsen, who invited Indian monks Shantarakshita and Padma Sambhava to teach Buddhism in Tibet.
 This was a significant event in Tibetan Buddhist history.
 The famous Samye Monastery was built under the leadership of these two eminent monks.
 Later, Trisong Detsen invited another 12 Indian monks to tonsure 7 Tibetan young nobles in Samye Monastery.
 And then, they started to let monks translate the scriptures that were brought from India.
-Even he allowed monks to embark the political affairs.
+Even he allowed monks to embark on political affairs.

 The other one is Triral Pachen, who respected monks very much and enacted laws that monks were tax-free and no need to work, per 7 lay people need to afford one monk’s life.
 Buddhism flourished due to the support from the top echelons of society.
 A lot of monasteries and temples were built during those times, such as Jokhang Temple, Drepung Monastery, etc. and people were proud of being monks or at least practicing Buddhism at home.
 Believing in Buddhism was justified no matter to the royalty, nobility, or populace.